danieljakots/goorer/README.md

 ## Installation

-Get the reposity and run `make build`.
+Get the repository and run `make build`.
 It will produce the *goorer* binary.

 ## Goorer's data